 Most of us believe that if you work hard, you’ll get results.
 That’s why we set targets to write more blog posts, post more on social media, make more sales calls and have more meetings.

 It’s even the same with advertising channels like Google AdWords and Facebook Advertising.
-They can generate great results without a lot of time invested, but if you want more results you need to keep spending more money.
+These channels can generate great results without much time invested, but you need to keep spending more money if you want more results.
 There’s a direct link between results and money spent.

-To get sustainable and profitable results you need to break the direct link between the money and time you’re investing and the results you’re generating.
+To get sustainable and profitable results, you need to break the direct link between the money or time you’re investing and the results you’re generating.

 Focus on building assets that provide your customers with value

-When you dig behind all the advice to get busier, you’ll see that every person and brand that’s actually getting great results is built on assets.
+When you dig behind all the advice to get busier, you’ll see that every brand and consultancy getting great results is built on assets.

 The secret to sustainable results is to build assets that provide your ideal customers with high value.

-The good news is that it’s not a big change to focus on building assets.
-Nearly every marketing and sales activity can have an asset associated with it, or be converted into an asset when done in the right way.
+The good news is that it’s not a significant change to focus on building assets.
+Nearly every marketing and sales activity can have an asset associated with it or be converted into an asset when done in the right way.

 The difference between an activity and an asset is that when you’ve created it, it’ll keep creating value for you because it creates value for your customers.
 If it stops creating value for your customers, it’ll stop creating value for you.

-That’s why the key to creating marketing and sales assets is not to focus on the value that they’ll create for you, but to focus on the value that they’ll create for your customers.
+That’s why the key to creating marketing and sales assets is not to focus on the value they’ll create for you but on the value, they’ll create for your customers.
 If anything that you create doesn’t provide enough value to your ideal customers, it’ll be much less of an asset for your business.

-Many traditional measures of marketing and sales inputs are focused on activity based metrics like:
+Many traditional measures of marketing and sales inputs focus on activity-based metrics like: